Fireplace inserts and stoves

 Similarly to a solar system, also a system with a hydronic fireplace shall be completed with a source that would support or replace the fireplace at moments when it is extinguished, or when the heat supply is not sufficient.
 A very advantageous combination is a hydronic fireplace with a solar system.
-You can learn more on the advantages and problems of this technical solution in this article.

 Correct design of a system with a fireplace insert

 Working order of the entire system depends on the right accumulation tank selection and sizing, on the right number and type of solar collectors, and on the type and size of a DHW tank.
 These components should be designed by an expert with respect to the properties of the building in question.
-It will be our pleasure to help you for free to design a proper system for your building, just fill in this Cost Calculation Form.

 We are ready to design and supply you a complete solar system consisting of top quality components that are tested and certified, and install it to your building in cooperation with our trained and certified partner companies.